 - Brief Description of Research - Items to include are purpose, techniques, gene(s) to be studied, lab facilities, investigators involved and their experience, sources of funding, and expected significance of the study.
-Please specify the proportion of all samples needed for the study that the applicants will collect for themselves, which taxa or OTUs will be collected, and how these samples will be vouchered.
+Please specify the number of samples needed for the study and where these samples will be obtained.
+Applicants must state how many of each taxon they have personally collected and how these samples are vouchered.

 - List of Material Requested - Please specify taxa, number of individuals, specimen nos. and/or localities (if relevant), tissue type(s), whether DNA extracts are acceptable, the amount of material needed, and the preferred shipping methods (e.g., frozen, 95% ethanol, etc.).

 - Evidence of Reciprocal Benefit - Genetic resource collections are expensive and time-consuming to build and maintain, and are depleted with use.
 We encourage requesters to support the growth, maintenance and accessibility of these collections.
-Please describe your efforts in this regard, such as availability of vouchered samples from you or your institution.
-Applicants associated with labs or institutions that do not maintain genetic resource or museum specimen collections may wish to consider depositing samples and voucher specimens at USNM.
-Applicants who cannot reciprocate in kind will be charged a replacement fee for samples to help defray the cost of maintaining the collection.
+Please describe your efforts in this regard, such as availability of vouchered samples from you and your institution.
+Applicants associated with labs or institutions that do not maintain genetic resource or museum specimen collections should deposit genetic samples and voucher specimens at USNM.

 - Permit Verification - Please provide copies of USDA and/or USFWS permits required for you to handle requested samples.
 A USDA Restricted Material permit is usually necessary for US labs if the requested material originated outside the US.
 CITES or other permits may be required from USFWS, especially if material is to be exported.
 Information on USDA requirements can be found by calling (301) 734-4952 or visiting http://www.aphis.usda.gov/ on the Worldwide Web.